ampl/ampl.github.io/docs/source/solvers/scip/options.md

       1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:quadcone
+      Solver acceptance level for 'QuadraticConeConstraint', default 1:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

 acc:quadeq
       Solver acceptance level for 'QuadConEQ', default 2: